JoseRoca/WinFBX/docs/Windows GUI/CXpButton Class.md

 # <a name="ImageHeight"></a>ImageHeight

-Gets/sets the heigth of the image.
+Gets/sets the height of the image.

 ```
 PROPERTY ImageHeight () AS LONG